COVID-19 FAQs

 • Completed workers compensation claim form

-• A current statement of fitness for work issued by a medical practitioner that provides the medical assessment and diagnosis
+• A current medical certificate of capacity issued by a medical practitioner that provides the medical assessment and diagnosis

 • Evidence to demonstrate that your COVID-19 exposure occurred within your work environment and that your employment was the real, proximate or effective cause of you contracting the virus.